 9. For credit to be granted, the student must authorise this.
 International students enrolled in courses offered from an Australian campus are required to authorise explicitly the credit that is granted to them, by returning a signed authorisation.
 Other students are considered to have authorised the credit granted to them if the faculty has provided them with an assessment of the credit for which they are eligible and the student proceeds to enrol.

-10. Students may ask that credit be removed from their record of study if their study plans change (eg, a change of specialisation) so that the space within the degree may be used for further units.
+10. With the exception of students enrolled in a graduate research degree, students may ask that credit be removed from their record of study if their study plans change (eg, a change of specialisation) so that the space within the degree may be used for further units.
 Once credit has been revoked by the student, however, a student may not seek to have it reinstated.

 11. Where credit has been granted, students will (if the course structure permits) be provided with a course map showing the requirements fulfilled by the credit and the requirements remaining to be fulfilled for course completion.